Commercial Lease Negotiation in Arkansas: Key Clauses Developers Should Never Overlook

 • Compliance with building codes and lender requirements

 Poorly defined TI obligations can shift unexpected construction risk to the landlord.
+Our real estate attorneys work with developers to draft TI provisions that clearly allocate responsibilities and minimize disputes.

 6. Maintenance, Repair, and Capital Responsibility